nylitz/ica_shopping_list/README.md

-# ica_shopping_list
+# ICA Shopping List
-HomeAssistant integration to ICA shopping list
+Home Assistant integration to ICA shopping list.

-Install as custom component, manually or using HACS.<br>
+This is a fork from [kayjei/ica_shopping_list](https://github.com/kayjei/ica_shopping_list).

+## Installation
+You need to manually add this custom component to Home Assistant.

+Create a new folder inside your Home Assistant installation with the following full path `config/custom_components/ica_shopping_list/`.
+You have to use this exact naming, otherwise it will not work.

+Download the code and place it in your newly created folder.

+Restart Home Assistant.

+## Remark
-You need to have a valid ICA account and a password (6 digits)<br><br>
+You need to have a valid ICA account and a password (6 digits)

+## Configuration
 Add in configuration.yaml:

 ```